kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 -   **Focus Management:** Focus will be programmatically trapped within the modal when it is open.

 ### 6.5.
 Navigation Patterns
--   **Active State Indication:** The currently active navigation item will be clearly highlighted with a visual cue (e.g., bold text, a colored underline).
+-   **Active State Indication:** The currently active navigation item will be clearly highlighted with a visual cue (e.g., a colored background, as seen in the instructor calendar sidebar).
 -   **Back Button Behavior:** The browser's back button will function as expected.

 ### 6.6.
 Empty State Patterns